Postmodernism Won't Smash Capitalism!

 “I have never gone along with these proclamations about the end of the great emancipatory and revolutionary discourses.”

 I suppose it can be argued that all things “emancipatory” and “revolutionary” don't necessarily need to be squared with Marxism.
-However, because this quote is also part of Derrida's general dig at postmodernism, it's clear that (just as with Kellner, Callinicos, Slavoj Žižek and Frederic Jameson earlier), that he believed that the emancipatory and revolutionary simply couldn't exist separately from Marxism and its own project.
+However, because this quote is also part of Derrida's general dig at postmodernism, it's clear that he believed (just as with Kellner, Callinicos, Slavoj Žižek and Frederic Jameson earlier) that the emancipatory and revolutionary simply couldn't exist separately from Marxism and its own project.

 Basically, in strictly philosophical terms, Derrida was indeed a post-structuralist or a deconstructer (or whichever term is correct).
 Nonetheless, politically he was almost a full Marxist.
 Now whether or not that dichotomy is feasible I don't know.
 Perhaps Derrida was always fully aware that his philosophical exhibitionism was always secondary to - or at least separable from - his Marxist political dreams.